On Store Languages of Language Acceptors: Applications to Right Quotient

-First, build a new intermediate {\bf nondeterministic} machine $M_3 \in \MFam_N$ with states $Q \cup Q' \cup Q''$ ($Q, Q', Q''$ are disjoint; the primed states are explained below).
+First, build a new intermediate {\bf nondeterministic} machine $M_3 \in \MFam_N$ with states $Q \cup Q' \cup Q''$ with $Q, Q', Q''$ being disjoint, and $Q'$ being primed versions of states in $Q$ ($Q''$ described below).
 It accepts the following language:

-This is nondeterministic, because it must guess where the $x$ starts.
-But, $M_3$ can simulate a finite automaton in parallel nondeterministically.
-Also, build $M_3$ such that when it hits the end of the $w$ part of the input (but before the $x$), if it's in state $q$, it switches to state $q' \in Q'$, then $q'' \in Q''$ (requiring the store contents to not change between these configurations, which is possible by the first condition of the readable store type definition), then continues the simulation only using states from $Q''$.
+Intuitively, $M_3$ simulates $M_1$, and at some nondeterministically guessed spot, starts simulating $M_2$ in parallel using a second component simulating $M_2$ in the states.
+Specifically, at the nondeterministically guessed spot, if it's in state $q$, it switches to state $q' \in Q'$, then to a state in $Q''$ (requiring the store contents to not change between these configurations, which is possible by the first condition of the readable store type definition), then $M_3$ continues the simulation only using states from $Q''$ (with two components, the second component simulating $M_2$).
+Certainly, $M_3$ is nondeterministic as it needs to guess where to start simulating $M_2$.